Make Fun Of Life!

 Annabelle: If April showers bring May flowers, what do May flowers bring?

 Bernice: Blushing June brides!
-(Alternative answers would include ‘Pilgrims’ or ‘Allergies.’)
+(Alternate answers include ‘Pilgrims’ and ‘Allergies.’)

 The name of the flower ‘heliotrope’ is derived from the ancient Greek words ‘helios’ meaning ‘sun’ and ‘trepos’ meaning ‘turning to go into to,’ because its leaves and flowers turn toward the Sun.
 The daffodil flower’s name is from the Old English ‘affo dyle’ meaning ‘that which cometh early’ because it is one of the earliest in the year flowers to bloom.
 The iris flower is named after the Greek goddess Iris, who was believed to carry messages of love from Heaven to Earth using a rainbow as her bridge.
 Irises are named after her because they bloom in just about all the colors of the rainbow.
 Doctor Joel Poinsett, the first American ambassador to Mexico, brought the poinsettia to the United States in 1828.
 The plant, called ‘flower of the blessed night’ in Mexico, was renamed in Poinsett’s honor and is commonly used as a Christmas decoration.